Alcoholic beverage

-An alcoholic beverage is any drink that contains alcohol, a central nervous system depressant.
-They are typically divided into three classes: beers, wines, and spirits; with alcohol content typically between 3% and 50%.
+An alcoholic beverage (also called an alcoholic drink or strong drink) is any drink that contains alcohol.
+Alcoholic beverages are typically divided into three classes: beers, wines, and spirits; with alcohol content typically between 3% and 50%.
 The exact amount on which a beverage is considered alcoholic differs by country, with some considering drinks containing less than 0.5% to be non-alcoholic.
 These beverages are primarily consumed for the psychoactive effects that they produce.

 Many societies have a distinct drinking culture, in which alcoholic drinks are integrated into parties.
 Most countries have laws regulating the production, sale, and consumption of alcoholic beverages.
 Some regulations require the labeling of the percentage alcohol content (as ABV or proof) and the use of a warning label.
 Some countries ban the consumption of alcoholic drinks, but they are legal in most parts of the world.
 The temperance movement advocates against the consumption of alcoholic beverages.
 The global alcoholic drink industry exceeded $1.5 trillion in 2017.
 Alcohol is one of the most widely used recreational drugs in the world, and about 33% of all humans currently drink alcohol.
-In 2015, among Americans, 86% of adults had consumed alcohol at some point, with 70% drinking it in the last year and 56% in the last month.
 Several other animals are affected by alcohol similarly to humans and, once they consume it, will consume it again if given the opportunity; however, humans are the only species known to produce alcoholic drinks intentionally.

 Alcohol is a depressant, a class of psychoactive drug that slows down activity in the central nervous system.
 In low doses it causes euphoria, reduces anxiety, and increases sociability.
 In higher doses, it causes drunkenness, stupor, unconsciousness, or death (an overdose).
 Long-term use can lead to alcoholism, an increased risk of developing several types of cancer, cardiovascular disease, and physical dependence.
 Alcohol is classified as a group 1 carcinogen.
 In 2023, a World Health Organization news release said that "the risk to the drinker's health starts from the first drop of any alcoholic beverage."